Naval Support Facility Diego Garcia

-Naval Support Facility Diego Garcia, abbreviated NSF Diego Garcia, is a British Indian Ocean Territory facility used by the Royal Navy and leased to the United States Navy, located on the atoll Diego Garcia in the Indian Ocean, for an initial period of 99 years after the expulsion of over 2,000 inhabitants of the island, descendants of plantation workers brought there by European colonial powers.
+Naval Support Facility Diego Garcia, abbreviated as NSF Diego Garcia, is a British Indian Ocean Territory facility used by the Royal Navy and leased to the United States Navy, located on the atoll Diego Garcia in the Indian Ocean.
 Camp Thunder Cove is part of the facility, and is operated by the United States Armed Forces and British Armed Forces.

-In 2016, the British renewed the lease until 2036, and stated that dispossessed islanders would not be permitted to return.
+The base was built between 1971 and 1976 following the expulsion of 2,000 Chagosians, descendants of imported plantation workers, from Diego Garcia and other islands in the Chagos Archipelago.
+In October 2024, the British government announced a deal that would see sovereignty over the Chagos Islands transferred to Mauritius and the Navy Support Facility Diego Garcia leased to the British government for an initial period of 99 years.
+In September 2026, Wes Streeting announced that the Chagos Islands deal would be placed under review following direct criticism from Donald Trump.

 Mission

 NSF Diego Garcia provides Base Operating Services to tenant commands located on the island.
 The command's mission is "To provide logistic support to operational forces forward deployed to the Indian Ocean and Persian Gulf AORs in support of national policy objectives."

 As of January 2012, the facility supported the following tenant commands: